Numbs your mouth for dental work.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Loss of feeling or movement that lasts longer than your dentist told you to expect.
+- Loss of feeling or movement that lasts longer than expected

 If you notice other side effects that you think are caused by this medicine, tell your doctor